DOI-USGS/ds-pipeline-demo/README.md

 ## Building the project

 Build this project, or pieces of it, using `make`.
 You can do this either in RStudio using (Ctrl/Cmd)+Shift+B, or in bash (use Alt,t,s to open a bash window).
-The command from bash is `make -f [makefile.mak]` where the specific makefile you want depends on which phase or target you want to build.
+The basic shell command is `make -f [makefile.mak]` where the specific makefile you want depends on which phase or target you want to build.

 ### Building from bash